Decimalish

 Rounds up to the nearest whole number in the direction of Infinity.

-Note: Equivalent to round(value, { mode: "ceil" })
+Equivalent to round(value, { mode: "ceil" })

 Truncate to integer